Chris Byrne engages with visual culture as an artist, curator, educator and writer.

 He lectures in Context & Theory.
 He currently leads the research dissertation component of undergraduate Design courses across DJCAD, and teaches communication theory for Communication Design students.
 Prior to joining Communication Design he taught on the Master of Fine Art course and in media theory at undergraduate level.

 Originally trained as a sculptor, Chris has a long standing interest in moving image media, in particular video art and experimental film.
 In addition to his own artistic experiments, he practiced as a curator and researcher over three decades.
 As well as the moving image, he explored networked and collaborative art practices, internet art, sound, and performance.
 More recently he has rediscovered an enthusiasm for artworks experimenting with more traditional media.

-Chris also writes on art and media related topics, publishing in a number of UK and international imprints.
+Chris curated and organised numerous projects, exhibitions, performances, and residencies with artists across Scotland and internationally.
+He has written on art and media related topics, publishing in a number of UK and international imprints.

 2009: Thomson & Craighead at ARCO Madrid.
 A solo exhibition by artists Thomson & Craighead at international contemporary art event ARCO, Madrid, Spain.
 The exhibition included a new media installation, collages, digital print.
 Supported by Yamaha.

 2007-8: Edinburgh Art Festival.
 Organised two artist residencies in Edinburgh, for Lala Rascic (Sarajevo), and Mare Tralla (Tallinn).
 Lala created a new work, plus a blog which continues to date; Mare created plein air paintings for the exhibition Mutatis Mutandis, at Embassy Gallery, Edinburgh.
 Supported by the Scottish Arts Council.